 There was a woman involved: my wife.
 I didn’t sign up with her church to be a nice guy, or to fit into her family.
 That’s not the sort of thing I’d do.
 But she did help me learn about the Church – – –

 I’m a very emotional man, which sometimes — often — complicates decision-making.
-There’s nothing wrong with emotions: but I’ve learned that it’s better to think about whether what I feel like doing is a good idea.1
+There’s nothing wrong with emotions: but I’ve learned that it’s better to think about what I feel like doing — before doing it.1